-9. Conclusion and Recommendation
+9. Conclusion and Approval

-The Draft Assessment Report concludes that approval of the use of HOX as a food processing aid is technologically justified and poses no significant risk to public health and safety.
+The Final Assessment Report concludes that approval of the use of HOX as a food processing aid is technologically justified and does not pose a risk to public health and safety.

-The draft variation to Standard 1.3.3 - Processing Aids of the Food Standards Code, thereby giving approval for the use of HOX as a processing aid is recommended for the following reasons.
+The draft variation to Standard 1.3.3 - Processing Aids, thereby giving approval for the use of HOX as a processing aid is approved for the following reasons.

-- There are no significant public health and safety concerns associated with the use of the enzyme. - The use of the hexose oxidase enzyme is technologically justified since it has a role in food manufacturing, primarily with bread making to improve dough strength.
+• There are no significant public health and safety concerns associated with the use of the enzyme.

+- The use of the hexose oxidase enzyme is technologically justified since it has a role in food manufacturing, primarily with bread making to improve dough strength.
 It acts in a similar way to glucose oxidase but has wider substrate specificity.
 The enzyme may have potential applications in pasta and noodle manufacture where it acts in a similar way to bread making.
 Other potential food applications are in producing sauce and dressings, cottage cheese and tofu and limiting unwanted browning reactions. - The safety evaluation of HOX found that the donor and the source organisms are safe and demonstrate no evidence of toxicity and/or pathogenicity and the hexose oxidase gene is stably integrated into the host organism. - The enzyme complies with the Joint Expert Committee on Food Additives (JECFA) specifications. - The proposed draft variation to the Code is consistent with the section 10 objectives of the FSANZ Act.
 FSANZ has addressed the protection of public health and safety by undertaking a safety assessment on the enzyme.
 The assessment is based on the best available scientific data.
 An approval will give food manufacturers access to a broader range of enzymes, so encouraging an efficient and internationally competitive industry.
-Approval also promotes consistency with international food standards. - The benefits of using the enzyme for food manufacturers outweigh any costs associated with its use, giving manufacturers the benefits of an alternative to glucose oxidase, and an enzyme that has wider substrate specificity.
+Approval also promotes consistency with international food standards. - The benefits of permitting use of the enzyme outweigh any costs associated with its use, giving manufacturers the benefits of an alternative to glucose oxidase, and an enzyme that has wider substrate specificity.